bird-bench/mini_dev/README.md

 </p>

 ### Update 2025-07-22
-We are pleased to release a **SQLite version** of **LiveSQLBench-Base-Lite**, extending from PostgreSQL to SQLite dialect to **improve accessibility** as SQLite requires no server setup and runs locally.
-This release features **18 end-user level databases** with **270** tasks (180 SELECT-only, 90 Management tasks), **HKB-JSON** and **JSON operations in SQL** for trial.
+We are pleased to release **BIRD-Mini-Dev V2**, which contains **780 text-to-SQL instances**.
+Among these, **500 high-quality** SELECT-only instances are carefully selected from the original BIRD-Dev dataset.
+This summer, we present an additional **270 new instances** featuring both SELECT-only and CRUD operations across **18 new end-user level databases**.
+These new instances include **HKB-JSON** and **JSON operations in SQL capabilities**, extending from PostgreSQL to SQLite dialect to **improve accessibility**.
+More details can be found in the [LiveSQLBench](https://livesqlbench.ai/) project website.

-Beyond SQL and test case translation, we **carefully adapted 20+ user queries** to align with SQLite's database engine characteristics.
+> Beyond SQL and test case translation, we **carefully adapted 20+ user queries** to align with SQLite's database engine characteristics.
 For example, since SQLite doesn't support custom functions, we modified queries to either return specific scenario values or utilize views (e.g., `CREATE VIEW AS ...`) to maintain query complexity while ensuring compatibility.

 The detailed usage and evaluation can be found in the [live_sql_bench_sqlite](./live_sql_bench_sqlite) folder.
 The project website is available at [LiveSQLBench](https://livesqlbench.ai/) and the dataset can be downloaded from [HuggingFace](https://huggingface.co/datasets/birdsql/livesqlbench-base-lite-sqlite).